CarlosCandamil/Cyclistic/README.md

 ### Recomendations.
 Based on the analysis I would recommend exploring deeper the correlation between casual riders and long rides as well as the role and availability of electric bikes, this can be done with surveys (asking for bike type preference) and getting system input information on the availability of electric bikes on certain stations.
-The map and the top casual stations can be used to identify locations for the surveys and gathering of more information as well as the target for marketing campaigns.
+The map and the top casual stations can be used to identify locations for the surveys and gather more information as well as the target for marketing campaigns.